UPDATED: AUGUST 08, 2023 | 2 MIN READ

 But don’t get overwhelmed just yet — let’s review everything you need to know about health insurance for 26-year-olds, from the insurance rules and lingo to where to look to find the best plan for you.

-As mentioned above, turning 26 in the health insurance world is a big deal, also known as a Qualifying Life Event (more on that below).
+As mentioned above, turning 26 in the health insurance world is a big deal, also known as a Qualifying Life Event (more on below).
 But your coverage may not necessarily end on your actual birthday.
-The moment your parent’s health insurance terminates, your coverage will depend on their health insurance plan.
+Your coverage will depend on their plan when your parent’s health insurance terminates.

 Do your parents have coverage through a private employer-sponsored plan or the Affordable Care Act’s government-run (Obamacare) Marketplace?
 Here are the timelines for each plan so that you can prepare for your next steps: